abbaspour/auth0-mcd-federation-migration/README.md

-# Auth0 SAML Federation Migration
+# Auth0 SAML Federation Connection Migration between Custom Domains

 This project facilitates the migration of SAML federation from an existing Auth0 custom domain to a new one.
 It uses a Cloudflare Worker to intercept SAML responses and redirect them to the new domain, ensuring a smooth transition for users during the migration process.